AUDITION, APPLICATION, TUITION & FEES

 Six adult counselors will reside in the dormitories with students to ensure supervision of evening activities and social time and to keep students on schedule–morning, noon, and night!
-Counselors also provide supervision during non-class/rehearsal periods during the day time.
+Counselors also provide supervision during non-class/rehearsal periods during the daytime.

 Can my child have guests in their room?

 Residents are not permitted to have guests in their rooms or in the dormitories.
-Please note: parents are not allowed inside the dormitories except at time of move-in.
+Please note: parents are not allowed inside the dormitories except at the time of move-in.

 Can my child bring a cell phone?

 Students are encouraged to have cell phones.
 Student cell phone numbers will be requested in attached forms.
 Cell phones should be on vibrate or silenced altogether during rehearsal periods.